mohclips/Elastic-Certified-Engineer-Exam-Notes/Kreuzwerker_Aggregations.md

 <hr>

-:question: Update “popular_destinations_by_day” to display only the `SourceCityName` field in for each top hit object
+:question: Update “popular_destinations_by_day” to display only the `OriginCityName` field in for each top hit object

 <details>
   <summary>View Solution (click to reveal)</summary>